bradselph/COD-Settings-Changer/README.md

 - A log window (can be toggled on/off)

 ### Menu Bar
-- **File**: Contains options for loading, saving, reloading options, exporting/importing settings, changing games, and exiting.
+- **File**: Contains options for loading, saving, reloading options, exporting/importing settings, the Settings Library, changing games, and exiting.
 - **View**: Allows you to show/hide the log window.
 - **Options**: Includes options to save settings as read-only and clear all settings and even change the visual theme of the application.
+- **Advanced**: Opens the Controller Settings and Advanced Console Settings viewers.
 - **Help**: Provides access to the "About" information and the first-time warning.

 ### Themes